 - App Protection

-MAM can selectively wipe corporate apps and data without a device factory reset, according to Gartner’s Chris Silva in ComputerWorld.
-It protects employees personal data and corporate data with features to:
+MAM can selectively wipe corporate apps and business data (corporate emails) without a device factory reset, according to Gartner’s Chris Silva in ComputerWorld.
+It protects employees sensitive data—personal data and corporate data with features to:

 - Configure App Policy